Updated: Mar 16

 Schools continue to evaluate offering test-optional admissions, students should look at the overall strength of their application before bailing on standardized tests.
 Test-optional is not necessarily the panacea students may think but can be a tool in the student's arsenal.

-We will continue to guide on this topic once the College Board confirms the next steps for the June SAT, but for now...
+We will continue to guide on this topic during this ever-changing landscape, but for now...

 Academic Strength - Students applying test-optional should have strength in their course rigor, GPA, teacher recommendation letters, and AP scores (when applicable.)